User Commands sccs(1)

 fix -r sid | -rsid

 Revise a (leaf) delta.
 Remove the indicated delta from the SCCS history, but leave a working copy of the current version in the directory.
-This is useful for incorporating trivial updates for which no audit record is needed, or for revising the delta commentary. fix
+This is useful for incorporating trivial updates for which no audit record is needed, or for revising the delta commentary. fixmust be followed by a -r option, to specify the SID of

 the delta to remove.
 The indicated delta must be the most recent (leaf) delta in its branch.
-Use fix with caution since it does not leave an audit trail of differences (although the previous commentary is retained within the history file).
+Use fix with caution since it does not leave an audit trail of differences (although the previous commentary is retained within the history file)./usr/bin/sccs

 get [-ekmps] [-Gnewname] [-cdate-time] [-r[sid] ]